- Home

 The best way to practise laughter yoga is in a group, as eye contact can make laughter come much more naturally.

-If you’d like to give laughter yoga a go, why not sign up to a session on Rest Less Events?
-Our next class is running on 22 April 2024 and is suitable for all ages and fitness levels.
+If you’d like to give laughter yoga a go, why not sign up to a virtual session on Rest Less Events?

-Alternatively, you can find a laughter yoga club near you on this search tool.
+Alternatively, you can find a laughter yoga club near you using this search tool.

 Final thoughts…